Danehill - 6 miles

-From All Saints Church continue along Church Lane, and enjoy brief glimpses of a variety of large houses along the way.
+From All Saints Church, continue along Church Lane and enjoy brief glimpses of a variety of large houses along the way.
 After the last house you will pass between a couple of national speed limit signs (black stripe on a white background).
-Now take the a private track on your right to Mount Noddy Cottage.
+Now take a private track on your right to Mount Noddy Cottage.
 Go left through the gate for Mount Noddy Cottage and proceed along the drive.
-As you reach a garage outbuilding at the entrance to the cottage, take the footpath on the left.
+As you reach a garage outbuilding at the entrance to the cottage take the footpath on the left.

 Continue along the left-hand side of this field until the path takes you into a stretch of woodland.
 After a while the path heads out of the woods and you will have a field on your left.
-In a short while you will see Northland Farm on the right.
+Shortly you will see Northland Farm on the right.
 Keep going straight ahead, and walk along the concrete track until you meet a road.

 Walk downhill along the right-hand edge of this field until the path turns to the right.
 You can see the railway here and perhaps catch sight of a train.
 When you are ready to move on, proceed downhill and pass under Oakham Bridge.
 Continue along the footpath until you reach a small concrete bridge in the hedge on your right.
 Go through the gate on the bridge and cross the middle of the field heading towards Freshfield Mill Farm.
 A small double planked bridge takes you over a ditch and onwards to another, more substantial wooden bridge with a couple of gates.
 On the right, at the top of the hill, you should be able to see Town Place Bridge.
 You will be passing over that soon.

 At the other side of the next field, cross the style and pass to the right of a collection of farm buildings.
 Go through a gate in the fence on the left and out onto the drive leading to Freshfield Mill Farm.
 Then you will have only a few feet before you find yourself at the end of the drive where it meets a road.